ssube/noicejs/README.md

     const injector = new Injector(new NetworkModule());
     const user = injector.create(User, 3);

-noice will check the decorated constructor, find the correct class for each dependency, and pass them into the constructor.
+noicejs will check the decorated constructor, find the correct class for each dependency, and pass them into the constructor.

 Any extra parameters you pass to `create` will be passed on